Peyronie's Disease - Your Treatment Options

 Does PD Play Any Role in the Development of Depression?

-PD can cause severe stress, anxiety and even depression in men.
-These psychological issues can in turn negatively affect the general and sexual health of the patients.
+eyronie’s Disease (PD) may contribute to stress, anxiety, and depression in men.
+These psychological issues can, in turn, negatively impact overall and sexual health

 Can a Man Suffer from ED Due to PD?